do i need planning permission

 men replacing a roof

-Replacing a roof can be costly, so you’ll be pleased to know that no planning consent is required for this job, providing you are not altering the height or plane of the roof.
+Replacing a roof is costly, so you’ll be pleased to know that no planning consent is required, provided you’re not altering the height or plane of the roof.

-If you’re carrying out any structural alterations, or your project involves a flat roof (of which you’re altering more than 25%), you may need approval with certain building regulations.
+If you’re carrying out any structural alterations, or your project involves a flat roof (of which you’re altering more than 25%), you may need to comply with certain building regulations.
+Re-roofing work may also be subjected to building regulations if you’re re-roofing more than 25% of the area.

 14. Adding Roof Windows